LIVE

 Can drawing power exceed the sanctioned credit limit?

 No. Drawing power can never exceed the sanctioned cash credit limit.
-Even if the stock statement shows eligible assets worth more than the sanctioned limit, the operative limit (the amount you can actually draw) is capped at the sanctioned limit.
+Even if the stock statement shows eligible assets worth more than the sanctioned limit, the operative limit is capped at the sanctioned limit.
 Drawing power only determines the limit within the sanctioned amount — it cannot expand the sanction itself.